geewey/dom-challenge/README.md

 # The DOM Challenge

-I built this small application inside as I learned about JavaScript in Flatiron School's Software Engineering Immersive Bootcamp.
+I built this small application during Flatiron School's Software Engineering Immersive Bootcamp while initially learning about JavaScript functionalities.
 It has a few features:

 *   A Counter that increases by 1 each second
 *   Plus and Minus buttons that increment or decrement the counter